 the great texture hash eaters are looking for.

-i find canned hash to be superior to
+i find canned hash to be superior to any home made

 one i have ever had, bar none.